Olman62/route4me-php-projects/route4me-example/README.md

 # Sample Route4Me PHP Project

-The sample project demonstrates the download and usage of the Route4Me php SDK from **packagist.org**.
+The sample project demonstrates the download and usage of the Route4Me PHP SDK from **packagist.org**.

+> Make sure you have the development environment with installed PHP (version>=7.4) and composer.

 To create a PHP project using Route4me SDK, do following: